 The 1-day course involves a lively mix of case studies / workshops and intensive tutorial sessions.
 The delivery method is collaborative with a small group and facilitator, which has been shown to enhance learning and critical thinking skills of participants.
 You will receive copies of all presentation slides and a Certificate.

-Call us or click here to e-mail us and register your interest in a public session or having this course delivered on-site.
+Contact us and register your interest in a public session in an alternative city or having this course delivered on-site.